 Key Features and Considerations of Open Account Trading:

-• Flexibility: This method allows for smoother transactions, as it eliminates the need for complicated documentation and intermediaries.
+- Flexibility: This method facilitates smoother transactions by eliminating the need for complicated documentation and intermediaries.
 It is often favored in industries where trust and ongoing relationships are paramount.

 Choosing the Right Method: A Strategic Decision